latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 :::tip

 - Record the block number and extrinsic index where the pure proxy was created.
 These values are required to kill the proxy.
 You can also retrieve the block height and extrinsic details by searching your transaction on the [Tao.app block explorer](https://www.tao.app/blocks).
+- The `index` parameter is a disambiguation index (u16, range 0-65535) that allows creating multiple pure proxies with the same `proxy_type` and `delay`.
+Different index values generate different pure proxy addresses, enabling you to create multiple independent pure proxies.
 - The proxy type can be provided either by importing and using the `ProxyType` enum or by passing the proxy type as a string.
   :::